-Date J 1 Amount of
+Date Names of Related Party J 1 Amount of Transaction Value 2024 Geromin T. Nepomuceno Technical Consultancy Agreement ₱2,666,667 2023 Geromin T. Nepomuceno Technical Consultancy Agreement ₱2,666,667

-Related Party Interest in the Transaction Transaction

-Company Value

-2024 Geromin T. Chairman of the Technical ₱ 2,666,667

-Nepomuceno Board, Consultancy

-Stockholder Agreement

-2023 Geromin T. Chairman of the Technical ₱ 2,666,667

-Nepomuceno Board, Consultancy

-Stockholder Agreement

 A summary of the Company's transactions with its related parties as of and for the years ended December 31, 2024 and, as disclosed in Note 20 of the December 31, 2024 audited financial statements, is presented below.